minicomp/ed/_texts/EN-RoyalAdventurers-1773.md

 The royal parents viewed their rising, hopes in the bloomy spring of life with extacy of joy; nor did their piety want any incitement to their gratitude towards heaven for so sweet a son.-—They daily rendered millions of thanks to the propitious deity had thus blest their declining years with the precious boon, while the happy citizens thronged to the temple of the goddess Fortune, to offer up their daily thanks for so inestimable a blessing as the young and gallant heir of their flourishing empire.

-The herald had now proclaimed his sixteenth year—when, to improve his natural abilities and education—to experience what his princely fortunes might be-—and what events they might produce, he determines to travel.—The inclination was not to be opposed by any arguments his
+The herald had now proclaimed his sixteenth year—when, to improve his natural abilities and education—to experience what his princely fortunes might be-—and what events they might produce, he determines to travel.—The inclination was not to be opposed by any arguments

 The ROYAL ADVENTURERS.
 7